bahmutov/cypress-examples/docs/recipes/stub-geolocation.md

 Imagine we have an application that tries to fetch the user's geographic location via [Geolocation API getCurrentPosition](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation/getCurrentPosition) method.
 We want to confirm the application handles the error case correctly.

+Find this recipe shown in the video [Cypress Stub For Geolocation getCurrentPosition Method Using Sinon.js](https://youtu.be/zR6o_tdJKDk).

 ## Sinon.js callsFake

 <!-- fiddle Test geolocation error via Sinon callsFake -->